chauff/IN4325/lecturesCoreIR.md

 - Chapter 7.1-7.3 of Croft's et al. Search Engines - Information Retrieval in Practice book ([PDF](http://ciir.cs.umass.edu/downloads/SEIRiP.pdf)).
 - A [critical review](http://times.cs.uiuc.edu/czhai/pub/slmir-now.pdf) of Language Models for IR by ChengXiang Zhai.
 - Victor Lavrenko (one of the language modeling pioneers in IR) has a lot of useful [lecture videos](https://www.youtube.com/user/victorlavrenko/videos) on YouTube about language models and more general IR and machine learning concepts.

-### Resources

-A number of open-source retrieval toolkits exist.
-They have different strengths and weaknesses.
-Which ones are applicable to your project depend to some extent in your *taste* of programming languages and the kind of retrieval models you are after:

-- [Lemur project](https://www.lemurproject.org/) is written in C++ and contains a number of important libraries commonly used by academic IR researchers, including  `Indri`, `Galago` and `RankLib`.
-One of the most often employed toolkits for academic research.
-- [Terrier IR platform](http://terrier.org/) is written in Java.
-Also heavily used in academia.
-- [Anserini](https://github.com/castorini/Anserini) is built on top of Lucene and written in Java.
-- [Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open-source toolkit heavily used in industry.
-Written in Java and building on top of Lucene.
-- [Whoosh](https://pypi.org/project/Whoosh/#description) is a search engine written in Python.

 ### :warning: Paper P1 to review